top-tier-ci-coders/pgmpy/Report.md

 It took two whole days before finding a project we could proceed with and start refactoring with.
 * 6-8 hours looking at Geode project, trying to understand the issue.
 * 6 hours looking at Ignite project, trying to build and get the tests running.
 Getting the tests to work was most difficult with that project.
 Then another 2 trying to understand the refactoring issue.
-* Spent 2-3 hours on Thursday evening trying to find a new project with the requirement that the code base is smaller and the refactoring issue is clearer than the Apache project.
+* Spent 2-3 hours on thursday evening trying to find a new project with the requirement that the code base is smaller and the refactoring issue is clearer than the Apache project.
 Found pgmpy!
 * 3-4 hours structure report and do report writing
 * 1 h, Refactoring 1 function